bodeolukolu/GBSapp/ReadMe.md

 ```bash
 GBSapp_dir/GBSapp install
 ```
-- With the exception of pigz, R, and Python (v2.6 or greater) all dependencies are installed to a local directory within GBSapp.
+- With the exception of R, and Python (v2.6 or greater) all dependencies are installed to a local directory within GBSapp.

 **Dependencies:**<br />